api-platform/docs/create-client/vuejs.md

 npm run dev
 ```

-Go to https://localhost/books/ to start using your app.
+Go to `http://localhost:5173/books/` to start using your app.

-*Note: In order to Mercure to work you have to use the port 3000.*
+**Note:** In order to Mercure to work, you have to use the port 3000.